kyungrae/study/designing-data-intensive-applications/part1.md

 ##### Performance optimizations

 - The LSM-tree algorithm can be slow when looking up keys that do not exist in the database.
 A Bloom filter is a memory-efficient data structure for approximating the contents of a set.
-- There are strategies to determin the order and timing of how SSTables are compacted and merged.
+- There are strategies to determine the order and timing of how SSTables are compacted and merged.
   - In size-tiered compaction, newer and smaller SSTables are successively merged into older and larger SSTables.
-  - In leveled compaction, the key range is split up into smaller SSTables and older data is moved into separatee "levels," which allows the compaction to proceed more incrementally and use less disk space.
+  - In leveled compaction, the key range is split up into smaller SSTables and older data is moved into separate "levels," which allows the compaction to proceed more incrementally and use less disk space.

 #### B-Tree

-The log-structured indexs we saw earlier break the database down into variable-size segments, typically serveral megabytes or more in size, and always write a segment seuentially.
+The log-structured indexes we saw earlier break the database down into variable-size segments, typically several megabytes or more in size, and always write a segment sequentially.
 B-trees break the database down into fixed-size blocks or pages and read or write one page at a time.

 One page is designed as the root of the B-tree.